- Basic Definitions and Employer Responsibilities

 Are employers required to file any other wage-related information?

 Yes.
 By law, every employer who is required to deduct and withhold taxes on wages must submit quarterly wage reports.
-Wage reports are filed through the Massachusetts Department of Unemployment Assistance QUEST program.
+Wage reports are filed through the Massachusetts Department of Unemployment Assistance DUI Online.
 The purpose of the wage reporting system is to verify eligibility for programs such as Welfare, Medicaid, unemployment compensation and workers' compensation.
 In addition, it is used to help track down parents who fail to pay the child support they owe.
 Requirements under this system are separate from requirements to submit income tax withholding forms.

 Employers also must report to DOR all newly hired employees, employees returning to the payroll, and independent contractors within two weeks of an employee's first day on the job.